khulnasoft/tradescope/docs/bot-usage.md

 ### Where to store custom data

-Tradescope allows the creation of a user-data directory using `tradescope create-userdir --userdir someDirectory`.
+Freqtrade allows the creation of a user-data directory using `freqtrade create-userdir --userdir someDirectory`.
 This directory will look as follows:

 ```